-5% in 16 counties, plus other rates in some counties.
+Alabama: 5% in 16 counties, plus other rates in some counties.

-Some counties add up to 7% or more.
+Arizona: Some counties add up to 7% or more.

-Local taxes of up to 4% may also be added.
+Arkansas: Local taxes of up to 4% may also be added.

-Municipalities of over 50,000 may also charge up to 3%.
+Delaware: Municipalities of over 50,000 may also charge up to 3%.

-Resort cities and auditorium districts may levy an additional tax; auditorium districts

-are limited to 5%.
+Idaho: Resort cities and auditorium districts may levy an additional tax; auditorium districts are limited to 5%.

-Local taxes of up to 7% may also be added.
+Iowa: Local taxes of up to 7% may also be added.

-Local taxes of up to 4% may also be added, plus additions for specified purposes.
+Kentucky: Local taxes of up to 4% may also be added, plus additions for specified purposes.

-Local taxes of up to 6.5% may also be added.
+Massachusetts: Local taxes of up to 6.5% may also be added.

-Includes a 4% lodging tax and a 4% sales and use tax on accommodations.
+Montana: Includes a 4% lodging tax and a 4% sales and use tax on accommodations.

-Some counties may add up to 4%.
+New Jersey: Some counties may add up to 4%.
 Municipalities may add up to 6%.

-Local taxes may also be added.
-State rate is scheduled to decline to 1.5% on July 1,
+Oregon: Local taxes may also be added.

-2020.

-Local taxes of up to at least 5% may also be added.
+Pennsylvania: Local taxes of up to at least 5% may also be added.

-Includes a 1% local tax.
+Rhode Island: Includes a 1% local tax.

-Plus 5% on additional guest charges.
+South Carolina: Plus 5% on additional guest charges.

-Imposed June-September.
+South Dakota: Imposed June-September.
 Local taxes of up to 1% may also be added.

-Local taxes of up to 9% may also be added.
+Texas: Local taxes of up to 9% may also be added.
+Utah: Local taxes of up to 5.75% may also be added.

-Local taxes of up to 4.75% may also be added.

-Local taxes of 1% may also be added.
+Vermont: Local taxes of 1% may also be added.
+Wyoming: Local taxes of up to 2% may also be added.

-At least 25 other states authorize localities to impose separate taxes.
+At least 24 other states authorize localities to impose separate taxes.
 Some must be within a specified range or up to a stated limit; other states set no floor or upper limit.
 (The states listed below have local taxes applying in most or all localities.
 States authorizing taxes in only a few areas are not included.)